mrkamel/search_flip/README.md

 CommentIndex.import(Comment.all) # => CommentIndex.import(Comment.preload(:user))
 ```

-Please note, ElasticSearch (the server) allows to have multiple types per
+Please note, ElasticSearch allows to have multiple types per index.
+However,
-index.
-However, this forces to have the same mapping for fields having the same
+this forces to have the same mapping for fields having the same name even
-name even though the fields live in different types of the same index.
-Thus,
+though the fields live in different types of the same index.
+Thus, this gem is
-this gem is using a different index for each type by default, but you can
+using a different index for each type by default, but you can change that.
-change that.
 Simply supply a custom `index_name`.

 ```ruby
 class CommentIndex